Michael Gawenda: Life as a refugee

-Gawenda was born 1947 in a refugee camp in Austria.
+Gawenda was born 1947 in a refugee camp in Austria to Polish parents.
 His family moved to Melbourne, Australia, in 1949.
 Gawenda attended Caulfield North state school.
-He studied economics and politics at a university.
+He studied economics and politics at Monash University.

 Career

 He started his career in 1970, joining The Age as a cadet journalist.
 In 1997 he became an editor and in 2003 the editor-in-chief.
 Before that, was a senior editor with TIME.
-During 2002 he became the subject of controversy when, as Editor-in Chief, he rejected a Michael Leunig cartoon which juxtaposed an image of a Jew standing at the gates of Auschwitz with an image of a Jew with a gun standing at the border between Israel and Palestine.
-The two images were clearly ironic and Leunig subsequently claimed that Gawenda did not understand the point he was making.
+During 2002 he became the subject of controversy when, as editor-in-chief, he rejected a Michael Leunig cartoon which juxtaposed an image of a Jew standing at the gates of Auschwitz with an image of a Jew with a gun standing at the border between Israel and Palestine.
+Leunig subsequently claimed that Gawenda did not understand the point he was making.
 Gawenda said "I think it's just inappropriate.
 Anyone seeing that cartoon would think it inappropriate."

-In 2004, The Age endorsed the Liberal Party in the 2004 federal election.
-The website Crikey claimed he had caved to pressure from The Ages owners, Fairfax Media.
-In an interview with Jon Faine on 774 ABC Melbourne, Gawenda defended his editorial stance and said the allegation from Crikey was a lie.